Detailed Compliance Information

 Section 125 cafeteria plans were created by Congress in 1978 to encourage employers to provide health benefits to employees.
 The Affordable Care Act (2010) further encouraged workplace wellness programs, increasing allowable wellness incentives to 30% of health coverage costs (50% for tobacco cessation).
 Congress wants employers to invest in employee health — that's why these tax advantages exist.

-The reason most executives don't know about this opportunity isn't because it's fraudulent, but because it requires specialized knowledge of how to structure fixed-indemnity insurance within Section 125 frameworks while maintaining compliance with IRC Section 104(a)(3).
+The reason most executives don't know about this opportunity isn't because it's fraudulent, but because it requires specialized knowledge of how to structure fixed-indemnity insurance as an excepted benefit while maintaining compliance with IRC Section 104(a)(3).
 Most benefits brokers and insurance companies don't have this expertise.